Business Consulting for Medical Practices & Small Clinics

 -

 Yes.
-We can help clinics assess operational needs, define EMR requirements, compare options, and plan implementation from a business and workflow perspective.
-We do not provide legal, privacy, or technical security certification.
+Acumen can help clinics assess operational needs, define practical EMR requirements, compare options, establish decision criteria, and plan implementation from a business and workflow perspective.
+We do not provide legal, privacy, cybersecurity, or technical certification.

 -

 Yes.
-We can help review current pain points, clarify what is not working, identify system requirements, compare alternatives, and plan the transition before the clinic commits to a new system.
+We can help review current pain points, clarify what is not working, document system and workflow requirements, compare alternatives, and plan the transition before the clinic commits to a new platform.

 -

 Yes.
-Many small clinics still use manual or semi-manual processes for intake, scheduling, follow-up, communication, or internal coordination.
-We can help identify what should be digitized, documented, or improved first.
+Many small clinics still use manual or semi-manual processes for intake, scheduling, follow-up, communication, reporting, or internal coordination.
+We can help identify what should be documented, improved, digitized, automated, or addressed first.

 -